TrainFan1804/DatastructureInC/C++/8. Struct and Enum/README.md

 /* ... */

+Person person;      // you should avoid this because the struct members will
-Person person {};    // you should always do this because this will initilize
+                    // not be initilize with any values Person person {};    // you should always do this because this will initilize
                     // the struct members with default values Person person { "John", 42 };   // this will set the struct members directly